 Volume Viewer is a graphical interface for adjusting contour levels and other aspects of volume data display.
 Alternatively, these settings and more can be adjusted with the volume command.

-Even without data, Volume Viewer can be started from the Volume Data section of the Tools menu or with the command toolshed show.
+Even without data, Volume Viewer can be started from the Volume Data section of the Tools menu.
 The Volume Viewer window can be manipulated like other panels in ChimeraX (more...).

 A histogram of values with moveable thresholds (contour levels) is shown for each data set.
 Above the histogram are:

 The step setting controls subsampling; a value of 1 means all the data points are used to generate the display, while 2 means every other data point is taken along each axis, reducing the number of points used by a factor of eight.
 Step sizes can be different in the X, Y, and Z directions, although this can only be set with the volume command step option (not with the graphical interface).

 The display region is not necessarily the full extent of the data grid; it can be limited with the volume command region option or the mouse mode for crop volume .

 For the surface or mesh style: